Concepts

 SAP Fiori Applications

 Multiple SAP Fiori front-end applications can connect to the CAP application back end.
 These UI5 applications are deployed to the SAP HTML5 Application Repository service for SAP BTP and served from there.
-Similarly, the application can have content specific to other services that need to be deployed, such as the SAP Cloud Portal service.
+Similarly, the application can have content specific to other services that needs to be deployed, such as the SAP Cloud Portal service.